 young or old and up to 400 lbs.

 Similar to lying in a tanning bed, but red light therapy beds don't have UVA or UVB rays, so you won't feel as if you have a sunburn after treatment and is completely safe and beneficial.

-The light is simply used for a short amount of time (20-min), after which further therapy would show quickly diminishing returns.
+The light is simply used for a short amount of time (up to 25-min), after which further therapy would show quickly diminishing returns.
 A short therapy session gives better results than constant use for hours on end.
 No lotion is required.